• About

 March 10, 2020

-Written by Alixe Cameron, Samantha Lush and Ioana Rosu
+Written By Alixe Cameron, Samantha Lush and Ioana Rosu

 In Condominium Corporation No 042 5177 v Kuzio, 2020 ABQB 152 [Kuzio], the Alberta Court of Queen's Bench determined that section 32(5) of the Condominium Property Act does not invalidate condominium bylaws that restrict or prohibit short-term rentals through web-based platforms such as Airbnb.
 Here, the Board of Directors of a condominium corporation sought an injunction against four unit owners listing their units on short-term accommodation websites, which the Board claimed was contrary to the corporation's bylaws.